Justin Baldoni’s lawyer says newly released video footage ‘refutes’ Blake Lively’s claims of on-set harassment

 “The video shows Ms. Lively leaning away and repeatedly asking for the characters to just talk.
 Any woman who has been inappropriately touched in the workplace will recognize Ms. Lively’s discomfort.
 They will recognize her attempts at levity to try to deflect the unwanted touching.
 No woman should have to take defensive measures to avoid being touched by their employer without their consent,” her statement continued.

-Lively’s original complaint also alleges that Baldoni’s PR representatives orchestrated a “social manipulation campaign” intended to hurt her reputation in the media in retaliation for raising concerns about his on-set behavior.
+Lively’s suit also alleges that Baldoni’s PR representatives orchestrated a “social manipulation” campaign intended to hurt her reputation in the media in retaliation for raising concerns about his on-set behavior.

-Baldoni has denied Lively’s allegations and filed a $250 million libel suit against The New York Times on December 31, claiming that the newspaper – who first reported Lively’s civil rights complaint and published a copy of it – published an accompanying article that was “rife with inaccuracies, misrepresentations, and omissions” that relied on Lively’s “self-serving narrative.”
+Baldoni has denied Lively’s allegations and filed a $250 million libel suit against The New York Times on December 31, claiming that the newspaper – who first reported Lively’s civil rights complaint – published an accompanying article that was “rife with inaccuracies, misrepresentations, and omissions” that relied on Lively’s “self-serving narrative.”

 Baldoni’s legal representation said Tuesday that they have plans to set up a website that contains more correspondence and video footage that will discredit Lively’s claims.